 Proposals for integrating karst aquifer evaluation methodologies into national environmental legislations.
 Case study of a concentrated animal feeding operation in Big Creek Basin and Buffalo National River Watershed, Arkansas, USA.
 By Katarina Kosic, Carol L. Bitting, John Van Brahana, Charles J. Bitting.
 Sustainable Water Resources Management, December 2015.
 Vol 1 Issue 4, p363-374.

-BRWA responds via attorneys to ADEQ's refusal to investigate our recent complaint about possible contamination at C&H. Sept.
+BRWA responds via attorneys to ADEQ's refusal to investigate our complaint about possible contamination at C&H. Sept.
 21, 2015

 BRWA Files Complaint With ADEQ regarding BCRET data showing potential pond leakage.